Highlights in the History of Mosaic Lodge No. 125

 Since its formation, the membership of Mosaic Lodge has been composed of adult men of all ages and from a wide variety of professional, educational, religious, and cultural backgrounds.
 Over the years its membership numbers have fluctuated due to various factors.
 Certain traditions and practices have also changed over the years.
 In its early days, stated communications of the Lodge were opened on the first degree, then on the second, and finally on the third.
 Eventually this practice was changed so that the Lodge would be opened on the degree in which the business of the day was to be conducted.
 A tradition of passing out cigars at the close of every meeting was discontinued in the 1930’s.

 The location for meetings of Mosaic Lodge has changed four times since its chartering.
 In 1870 the Lodge moved the site of its meetings to a building located on the northwest corner of Fifth and Locust Streets.
 Twenty-five years later the Lodge again moved its meetings to a building located on the northeast corner of Tenth and Main Streets where the Masonic square and compass can still be seen at the top of the former Interstate Power building.
 In 1905 the Lodge moved its meetings to the site of the former First Presbyterian Church located on the southwest corner of Eleventh and Locust Streets which is now the location of the new addition to the Carnegie-Stout Public Library.
 For many years the various Masonic bodies in Dubuque had desired to jointly construct a new building.
 This eventually led to the construction of the present Masonic Temple located on the southwest corner of Twelfth and Locust Streets.
-Mosaic Lodge has continuously held its meetings at this site since the Temple’s dedication in March of 1932.
+Since the Temple’s dedication in March of 1932, Mosaic Lodge continually held its meetings at this site until October of 2021.
+Since that time, the Lodge has met at the Oxus Grotto Building in Asbury.

 Several members of Mosaic Lodge have been prominent in national and local governmental affairs.
 William B. Allison, a charter member of the Lodge, served as a member of the U.S. House of Representatives from 1863 to 1871 and then as a member of the U.S. Senate from 1873 to 1908.
 Another member, David B. Henderson, served as a member of the U.S. House of Representatives from 1883 to 1903 and was Speaker of the House from 1899 to 1903.
 Allison-Henderson Park in Dubuque was named in recognition of their service to the nation.
 Charles A. Kintzinger was elected to the Dubuque City Council and was chosen by its members to be the city’s mayor in 1955 and 1957.